Skip to contents

 numIterations = 0

-The user can specify multiple ESTARGS blocks, in such case they will be executed sequentially, the model for the next run will use the final estimates from the previous one
+• You can define multiple ESTARGS blocks; they will be executed sequentially, with each run using the final estimates from the previous run.

-• sort, ODE, rtolODE, atolODE, maxStepsODE - see engineParams().
+• sort, ODE, rtolODE, atolODE, maxStepsODE: See the engineParams() documentation.

-Multiple ESTARGS and SIMARGS are supported, but applied sequentially: all ESTARGS runs first, all SIMARGS the second.
+• Multiple ESTARGS and SIMARGS blocks are supported and applied sequentially (all ESTARGS runs first, followed by all SIMARGS runs).

 ##TABLES